cthogg/geojson-to-kml/README.md

 - Get the simple data to google maps.
 - Try and get pictures and make it more exciting.
 - Perhaps, perhaps??
 Make a SQLite or postgres database to store the data.
+- Postgres is probably better for geo data compared to SQLite... but SQLite is easier to use.

 To install dependencies: